apereo/cas/cas-server-documentation/installation/Configuring-SSO-Session-Cookie.md

 as well as the user agent that submitted the request.
 The final cookie value is then encrypted and signed.

 The secret keys are defined in the `cas.properties` file.
 These keys **MUST** be regenerated per your specific environment.
-Each key is a JSON Web Token with a defined length per the algorithm used for encryption and signing.
+Each key is a JSON Web Key with a defined length per the algorithm used for encryption and signing.

 ## Configuration